tiandavis/tiandavis.com/_posts/2014-06-08-javascript-and-the-monomyth.markdown

 Inspired by Ruby, Python and Haskell, CoffeeScript went on to become the default JavaScript language in the popular Ruby on Rails web framework.

-With those results, CoffeeScript is (arguably), the most successful designer language ever released.
+With those results, CoffeeScript is (arguably) the most successful designer language ever released.
 But that was just the beginning of JavaScript's designer languages.

 Google Web Toolkit or GWT attempted to transpile Java to JavaScript (Oh how the mighty had fallen).
 Dart, GWT's predecessor, was Google's attempt to make GWT more like JavaScript.
 Effectively, Dart was Google's answer to CoffeeScript.